-Justin and his team work towards understated, day-to-day successes for their clients.
-Many of these successes are not public - including situations where they negotiate a confidential settlement and avoid a bankruptcy filing or litigation.
-Here is a collection of some notable bankruptcy and creditor-rights matters that can be discussed publicly:
+The attorneys of Leonard Law Group focus on understated, day-to-day successes for their clients.
+Many successes are not public - such as confidential settlements that avoid expensive litigation.
+Here is a collection of some notable bankruptcy and creditor-rights achievements that can be discussed publicly:

 Summary of Representations in 2019

 As corporate bankruptcy filings increased in 2019, Leonard Law Group was selected to advise the Official Committee of Unsecured Creditors in many of the larger chapter 11 bankruptcy cases filed in Oregon, as lead or local counsel - including NORPAC Foods, Inc. ($166 million of debt), Wall to Wall Tile & Stone, LLC ($19 million of debt), and Fizz & Bubble, LLC ($14 million of debt).